Healthy Aging - Physical Vitality

 risk of chronic disease.
 Conversely, getting regular aerobic exercise is one of

-your best defenses against chronic diseases, such as:
+your best defenses against diseases, such as:

 If you already have a chronic disease, becoming